Avianca Summary Table

 Amex continues to be one of the heavyweights in the transferable point credit card game and shows no signs of slowing down.

-What’s great about Amex is the valuable airline partners customers have access to along with the regular transfer bonuses Amex offers.
+What’s great about Amex are the valuable airline partners customers have access to along with the regular transfer bonuses Amex offers.

 If you’re interested in the Amex program, here are the credit cards we recommend checking out: